leonlinsx/minimal-mistakes/_posts/2020-12-30-2020-annual-reflection.md

 I don't like to discuss subscriber counts for the same reason people don't like discussing salaries and companies don't like discussing financials.
 I feel it's like knowing your IQ \[1\] - lower than expected and people lose respect; higher than expected and people feel you're overrated.
 I started with eight people on my list and am way past that now, so anything further is pure upside.

 Free subscriber growth is in the hundreds of percent year over year, which is fantastic.
 There are single events that drove large growth, but a lot of it was due to slow steady growth throughout the year.
+Open rates are still good at the 40-50% range.
 I need to work on better marketing and promotion though.

 Paid subscriber conversion and growth has not kept up, and I feel it's because I don't currently have a clear value proposition.
 If I just did tech company case studies and investing memos it would make the subscription an easier sell, but I want to have more freedom in my topics.
 As of now, a paid subscription is a show of support that lets me continue learning stuff to write about \[2\].
 For example, I wouldn't have been able to write [the GPT-3 article](https://avoidboringpeople.substack.com/p/doctor-gpt-3 "gpt") without the reading and courses I took this year.